Qualcomm

 Annual conference of leading mobile technology platform sees launch of processors, and mission to set the pace of innovation in PC, mobile, automotive and spatial computing

-Qualcomm has opened Snapdragon Summit 2024 with the promise of delivering a new generation of artificial intelligence (AI)-first experiences across a variety of platforms including mobile, PC and augmented reality/extended reality machines.
+Qualcomm has opened Snapdragon Summit 2024 with the promise of delivering a new generation of artificial intelligence (AI)-first experiences across a variety of platforms, including mobile, PC and augmented reality/extended reality machines.

-As he opened his address at the ninth annual get together of the Snapdragon system-on-chip semiconductor ecosystem, Qualcomm CEO Cristiano Amon said that in unleashing tomorrow’s next-generation intelligence, users no longer needed to adapt technology; it adapted to them, with next-generation AI in particular revolving around the user and their platform.
+As he opened his address at the ninth annual get together of the Snapdragon system-on-chip semiconductor ecosystem, Qualcomm CEO Cristiano Amon said that in unleashing tomorrow’s next-generation intelligence, users no longer needed to adapt to technology; it adapted to them, with next-generation AI in particular revolving around the user and their platform.

 “It’s awe inspiring,” he said.
-“In seconds [you can] extend your reality, transform your experiences and slip into something more comfortable, more personalised and more powerful.
+“In seconds [you can] extend your reality, transform your experiences, and slip into something more comfortable, more personalised and more powerful.
 This is the future and the right time.”

 Amon emphasised the speed of development of the company’s products over the past year, especially the Oryon CPU – now entering its second generation, and claimed to set a new standard of performance and power usage – and the industries in which the Snapdragon product set was seeing increased uptake.